RavenousLegs

 Freelanced as travel blogger and travel planner

-My 1 year break ended in March2017 and I was supposed to start earning from Arpil again (according to my initial plan).
-But I had made up my mind not to go back to corporate and give myself a chance to make my living though my passion of adventure travel.
-I panicked a little about my earnings and started freelancing with travel companies for travel writing and blogging assignments, and personalising trips for few interested travellers (this wasn’t easy either.
-I had even carried my laptop on the Everest Base Camp trek and was working from there on the acclimatisation days).
-The freelance work started paying 80% of my minimalistic bills and on the side I was constantly working to get into the business side of adventure travel.
+My year-long break ended in March 2017, and I was supposed to resume earning from April onwards, as per my initial plan.
+However, I had made up my mind to forgo corporate life and pursue my passion for adventure travel.
+I was a bit concerned about my financial situation and decided to freelance with travel companies for travel writing and blogging assignments, as well as personalizing trips for a few enthusiastic travelers.
+(This wasn’t an easy task either.
+I had even carried my laptop to the Everest Base Camp trek and worked from there during the acclimatization days.)
+The freelance work started covering 80% of my modest expenses, and on the side, I continued to work diligently to establish myself in the business aspect of adventure travel.

 RavenousLegs - Solo Travel, Adventure Travel, Sustainable Travel